byteface/package/README.md

 - a script to zip the binaries and a read me etc.
 - makefile script to autoupdate app name etc
 - App icon and app name should be changeable in the .spec files. at mo it still calls them _app
+- TODO - try to get the BASEPATHS for the spec files and build time.